 Most importantly reduce the “cycles” of the pump.
 If you reduce the cycles, the pump lives longer.
 Correct basin sizing, proper pump sizing and number, and ensuring the discharged water is properly conveyed away from the house are key components.
 Each home is unique, but all of them can be resolved or rectified!

 Battery Back Up Sump Pumps

 There are so many battery back up sump pump systems offered on the market today that it has become beyond confusing!
 Every Big Box Store has the soup Dejour that they offer.
 I can tell you that the “soup Dejour is rotten.
-In the past twenty years I have taken more out than I can keep track of.
+In the past twenty years, I have taken more out than I can keep track of.
 Don’t waste your time and money!
 The Basement Watchdog don’t bark!
 Trust me!
 The Water Powered back up system has cost a few of my clients as much as $5000.00 before they discovered the valve stuck open causing the system to dump water literally into the ditch outside 24/7 from their home water service.
-In this age of technology the battery back up system has advanced light years.
+In this age of technology, the battery back up system has advanced light years.
 As with our Smart Phones and computers, they are capable of things today that we could only dream of several years ago.
 This smart technology, coupled with energy efficient pumps and controllers has brought the battery back up sump pump system to the forefront of technology.
-From duplex alternating pumps to sealed gel battery technology and Aps that notify you on your Smart phone, there are solutions and options for just about every circumstance and condition.
+From duplex alternating pumps to sealed gel battery technology and Apps that notify you on your Smartphone, there are solutions and options for just about every circumstance and condition.

 Let Expert Help!

 Why not let us help you?
 With over 30 years experience in the Frankfort/New Lenox/Mokena area, no one understands the sump pump and battery back sump pump industry like we do!
 For an appointment today call (815) 402-3856 or make your appointment for an evaluation of your needs at www.expertplumbers.com